sam-mg/Pent/BASH/BASH Challenges.md

 b) To Remove the files starting with the word “file” with a single command Use - 'rm file*'

 10.
-a) To Go to https://blog.bi0s.in/  and download the logo.png image using wget Use -
+a) To Go to https://blog.bi0s.in/ and download the logo.png image using wget Use - 'wget https://blog.bi0s.in/assets/logo.png'
-b) To Do the same with python script (Hint : request library) Use -
+b) To Do the same with python script (Hint : request library) - Run 10b.py
 c) To Also, display the metadata of the png.
 Use -

 11.